 It wasn’t easy to do and there’s a lot going on inside the B.2 that allows it to happen.
 See those custom weight ports?
 There are four of them (two on each side of the face), and they’re part of the highly engineered internal design that allows the B.2 to be much more than meets the eye.

-When our craftsmen in Reno build a B.2, they have to be incredibly precise.
+When our craftsmen build a B.2, they have to be incredibly precise.
 Just like DF 2.1, B.2 is built by hand, one at a time.
 Everything has to be perfect for these putters to balance.
 It has taken as long as 50 minutes to get a B.2 just right.

 If you need a refresher, we dive deep about Lie Angle Balance on our Technology Page, but the short story is that your putter has been working against you your entire golfing life.
 And that’s because of torque.